dustinpfister/blog_posts/_posts/python-standard-library-datetime.md

 ## 1 - Basics of the datetime library

 To start off with I think I should go over just a few very basic getting started examples of the datetime library.
-There are a number of ways to create an instance of the main date class in this library so maybe it is a good idea to start there.
+There are a number of ways to create an instance of the main datetime class in this library so maybe it is a good idea to start there.
+It might be called for to go over just a few simple basic examples of the other classes that there are to work with in the library, mainly the date, and timedelta classes.

 ### 1.1 - The datetime.now prop and the datetime class